pytest-dev/pytest-qt/docs/intro.rst

 .. _pypi: http://pypi.python.org/pypi/pytest-qt/

-Both methods will automatically register it for usage in ``py.test``.
+Both methods will automatically register it for usage in ``pytest``.

 Development
 -----------